GeraldOkoth/portfolio/README.md

+<<<<<<< HEAD
 ## Gerald Okoth web development project repository.
- This is my personal website currently under development according to my own preferrence.
+This repo contains files for my website currently under development according to my own preferrence.
-<<<<<<< HEAD
+I highly welcome any contribution to this development.
- Languages in use include: Html, Css and Javascript.
+Languages include Html, Css and Javascript.
- I welcome any collaboration on this project.

 =======

- Languageds in use include: Html, Css and Javascript.
- I welcome any collaboration on this project.
+## **Introduction to C programming language.**

+This is a complete introduction to C programming language.
+Implementing basic programs.
->>>>>>> f246b9bf29af5e26103637403a583a3489cb59f6
+>>>>>>> 806c66c84c6374ed2382eec86277d6ebfee81166